microsoft/napajs/docs/api/transport.md

 - For the same function, marshall/unmarshall is an one-time cost on each JavaScript thread.
 Once a function is transported for the first time, later transportation of the same function to previous JavaScript thread can be regarded as free.
 - Closure cannot be transported, but you won't get error when transporting a function.
 Instead, you will get runtime error complaining a variable (from closure) is undefined when you can the function later.
 - `__dirname` / `__filename` can be accessed in transported function, which is determined by `origin` property of function.
 By default `origin` property is set to current working directory.

+### <a name="transporting-built-in"></a> Transporting JavaScript built-in object
+Standard JavaScript built-in objects in [_builtInTypeWhitelist](./../../lib/transport/transport.ts) can be transported among napa workers transparently.
+JavaScript Objects with properties in these types are also able to be transported.
+Please refer to [transportBuiltinObjects](./../../test/transport-test.ts) for detail.

+In [Parallel Quick Sort](./../../examples/tutorial/parallel-quick-sort), a TypedArray based on a SharedArrayBuffer is transported among napa workers to perform quick sort in parallel.

 ## <a name="api"></a> API